barotto/test386.asm/README.md

 The execution of test386.asm is deterministic.
 This means that, at POST FFh, the program results in the same RAM content every time it's executed.

-If you have a known working emulator that you trust (possibly open-source), you can compare its memory dump with yours.
+If you have a known working emulator that you trust (preferably open-source), you can compare its memory dump with yours.

 In the following example I'll use **Bochs** as a reference.
 **Beware**: this is just an example, I cannot guarantee that Bochs is bug free.